TikTok to prohibit videos promoting bin Laden's 'Letter to America'

 TikTok said previously its recommendation algorithm does not push certain content to users, and that the company has removed hundreds of thousands of videos since Oct.
 7 for violating policies against misinformation and promotion of violence.

+It is difficult to gain a full understanding of how prevalent certain content is on TikTok, partly because external researchers have limited access to its data, said Renee DiResta, a research manager at Stanford Internet Observatory.

-(Reporting by Sheila Dang in Austin and David Shepardson in Washington, Editing by Rosalba O'Brien)
+(Reporting by Sheila Dang in Austin and David Shepardson in Washington, Editing by Rosalba O'Brien and David Gregorio)

 ((Sheila.Dang@thomsonreuters.com; +1 646-983-0894;))